Supplier Code of Conduct

 1. Privacy by Design & Transparency

-• Respect privacy regulations: Suppliers must comply with all applicable privacy laws and frameworks, including but not limited to the Australian Privacy Act 1988 (Cth), GDPR, CCPA, and IAB TCF.
+• Respect privacy laws: Suppliers must comply with all relevant privacy and data protection frameworks, including the Australian Privacy Act 1988 (Cth), GDPR, CCPA, and IAB TCF.

-• Maintain transparency: Suppliers must provide accurate, accessible information about their data processing activities and support AdFixus in delivering transparency and compliance for end users and clients.
+• Be transparent: Suppliers must provide clear and accurate information about their data processing practices and support AdFixus in meeting transparency and compliance requirements.

 2. Data Minimisation & Protection